Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Multi-Layer Personalized Federated Learning

-Open platforms, such as edX and Coursera, usually solicit students' demographic information when they register, which they can fill out voluntarily.
-Instead of considering personalization by courses, we further analyze detailed personalization by students' demographic in each course.
-Following the introduction of dataset partitioning, we further partition the dataset based on students' demographic information.
-In the following, we use the training set as an example to describe the partition criterion; the test set also follows the same rule when partitioning.
+Open platforms, such as edX and Coursera, usually solicit students' demographic details during registration, which they can fill out voluntarily.
+In this section, we add an additional layer of personalization based on this demographic information.
+Next, we illustrate the partitioning criterion using the training set as an example; the test set follows the same partitioning rule.
 We use $\Omega_{\{c, I\}}^{\mathsf{train}}$ to represent the students belonging to the training set who answered specific demographic information $I$ within course $c$.
-The demographic information $I \in \{G, C, Y\}$ consists of three commonly used demographic variables, Gender ($G$), Country ($C$), and Year of Birth (Y).
-According to the open platform we consider, i.e., edX, we assume a binary choice of male and female for gender selection and group students into five continents according to their countries since no students claimed to be from Antarctica and countries in Oceania.
-Note that $\Omega_{\{c,G\}}^{\mathsf{train}}$ , $\Omega_{\{c,C\}}^{\mathsf{train}}$, and $\Omega_{\{c,Y\}}^{\mathsf{train}}$ are not necessarily the same since the demographic questions were asked independently and the students whichever demographic question that make them feel comfortable.
+For each variable $I$, we assume there are a finite set of categories (groups) for students to select from, e.g., as defined by a dropdown list.
+Based on our available datasets from edX (see Section~\ref{sec:data-task}), the demographic information $I \in \{\texttt{G, C, Y}\}$ includes three frequently employed variables: Gender (\texttt{G}), Country (\texttt{C}), and Year of Birth (\texttt{Y}).
+For country, we group students into five continents since some countries receive no responses at all. $\Omega_{\{c,\texttt{G}\}}^{\mathsf{train}}$ , $\Omega_{\{c,\texttt{C}\}}^{\mathsf{train}}$, and $\Omega_{\{c,\texttt{Y}\}}^{\mathsf{train}}$ are not necessarily the same since students may choose to not respond to certain demographic questions.